nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 How do we do that?

-## TODO How to learn how to recognize patterns
+## How to put the fun in functions

 In _The Power of Computational Thinking_, authors Curzon and McOwan state that: